metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/ncbi_taxdump/_index.md

 ## Structure of the NCBI taxonomy directory

-When the archive is unpacked using the following bash commands:
+The `ncbitaxo.tgz` archive can be unpacked using the following bash commands:

 ```bash
 mkdir ncbitaxo